vhrdtech/wire_weaver/README.md

     * ASCII character `c_char` (1B) (ASCII) and string: `c_str`
     * Map

+### Library types

+* ww_date_time crate
+    * `DateTime`: ISO 8601 combined date and time with optional time zone and optional nanoseconds.
+      Minimum size is 32 bits.
+    * `NaiveDate`: ISO 8601 calendar date without timezone.
+Year stored as shifted by 2025, minimum size is 13 bits.
+    * `NaiveTime`: ISO 8601 time without timezone.
+Size is 18 bits without nanoseconds and 49 bits with nanoseconds.
+* ww_version crate
+    * `Version`: SemVer version (including pre and build strings), no alloc
+    * `VersionOwned`: SemVer version, same as `Version` but uses String's
+    * `CompactVersion`: Global type id + major and minor version numbers, uses UNib32 for all three

 ### Alignment

 Some types are one- or four-bit aligned and the rest are one-byte aligned.
 Dense packing is used to save space, including in enum discriminants (which can even be U1).
 Byte arrays, strings, and Unsized objects are all one-byte aligned to limit code complexity and computations required.
 Unused bits are set to zero and can be reclaimed when evolving a type.

 For example: